Help preserve lives and donate to provide non-lethal aid to Ukrainian armed services.

 The founders of DOKO are Daughters of Ukraine.
 We are first generation Ukrainian-Americans raised in the historic & cultural traditions of our predecessors.
 We share a deep, life long activism and commitment to preserving freedom and justice for the people of Ukraine and the world.

-Solidarity seeds Hope.
-As representatives of a world beyond Ukraine’s borders, DOKO delivers a message of solidarity with the Ukrainian people in their fight for sovereignty and independence.
-We unequivocally stand with our counterparts in our motherland fighting for her freedom.
+As representatives of a world beyond Ukraines’s borders, DOKO delivers a message of HOPE and solidarity with the Ukrainian people in their fight for sovereignty and independence.

-Storytelling is a research-based strategy for Healing trauma.
-DOKO’s unique approach to their broader work intentionally provides opportunities for soldiers to tell their stories in A safe, healing space.
-We are creating the mechanisms to connect soldiers to historians, and to accurately preserve their perspectives and lived histories.
+Storytelling is a research based strategy for HEALING trauma and PTSD.
+DOKO’s unique approach provides opportunities for soldiers to tell their stories in a safe, healing space.

 Xenia Cox